omarkawach/spatial_analysis_scenarios/README.md

 # Modeling: Spatial Analysis (DRAFT)

-This repository explores various open sources tools one could use for performing geospatial analysis.
-The end goal is to develop a method to generate large scale DEVS simulation models from GIS data.
+This repository has various open sources tools one could use for performing geospatial analysis.
 There are interactive **Jupyter Notebooks** available for demo purposes via **Binder**.
 Developers can also install Python packages themselves and run the code on their own in **Spyder**.
 For GIS experts, **GeoDa** and **QGIS** installation links are included at the bottom of the repo.

+Outline for the paper:
+- Motivaiton and Objectives
+- Background
+  - Intro to GIS
+  - Intro to DEVS
+  - Intro to Spatial Analysis
+  - How do GIS and DEVS related to each other
+  - How will spatial analysis be used to build this relationship between GIS and DEVS
+- Discussion
+  - Models and some background

 ### Getting Started